rdeneau/FluentBuilderTester/README.md

-﻿C# projects using unit tests to show a fluent builder for a "Russian dolls" product (simple search parameters, search with sort, search with sort and limit), with two options to check the build order:
+﻿C# projects using unit tests to show a fluent builder with two options to check the build order:

 - **Run-time check** → use of:
   - [Maybe(Of TProductPart)](https://github.com/rdeneau/NullAlternatives) enables build step checking.